Rheumatology

 • What is Spondylitis (e.g. Ankylosing spondylitis)?

-An inflammatory rheumatic disease that primarily affects the spine and pelvic joints.
-Symptoms include long-term back pain and morning stiffness, especially in younger men.
-The disease can lead to reduced mobility in the back over time.
+An inflammatory rheumatic disease that primarily affects the spine and the pelvic joints.
+The symptoms include long-lasting back pain and morning stiffness, especially in younger men.
+Over time, the disease can lead to reduced mobility of the spine.

 • What is Psoriatic Arthritis?